How Hayley Kiyoko Became Pop Music's

 The Come Up is Refinery29’s new series featuring rising female artists who are as badass and inspiring as their music is.
-Check out our first instalment.
+Check out our first installment.

 Hayley Kiyoko has no idea how she earned the nickname “Lesbian Jesus.”
 Or how the term ended up on Urban Dictionary as “a title given to actress/singer Hayley Kiyoko by her fans.”
 But she is very proud of the moniker.

-“The first thing I saw was someone on social media had posted this hilarious picture of my face photoshopped on Jesus’s body, and then I think it spiralled from there,” she says.
-“I don’t know what it means, but that’s gotta be, like, the highest honour!
+“The first thing I saw was someone on social media had posted this hilarious picture of my face photoshopped on Jesus’s body, and then I think it spiraled from there,” she says.
+“I don’t know what it means, but that’s gotta be, like, the highest honor!
 I mean, Jesus is the top!”

 Advertisement